hao203/rmarkdown-YAML/readme.md

           smooth_scroll: false
     ---

-# advanced options for html and pdf
+# Advanced options for html and pdf

 R Markdown stands on the shoulders of `knitr` and Pandoc(Xie, Dervieux, and Riederer 2020). html and pdf are the most common formats outputted